 Jaundice in malaria, often termed as ‘malarial hepatitis’ is a common manifestation of cerebral malaria.
 Presence of jaundice in malaria is an indicator of severe and complicated illness.
 When the malaria parasite attacks a person it causes fever, recurring chills, anaemia and jaundice in some of the cases.
 Destruction of red blood cells by the malaria parasite often results in jaundice.
 There are many underlying factors that can lead to jaundice in malaria.

-Intravascular hemolysis of parasitised red blood cells (RBC): Excessive intravascular hemolysis (bleeding) in patients of malaria also causes jaundice.
+Intravascular hemolysis of parasitised red blood cells (RBC): Excessive intravascular hemolysis (bleeding) in patients with malaria also causes jaundice.
 Hemolysis also results in increased levels of bilirubin in the blood.

 Deficiency of an enzyme named glucose-6-phosphate dehydrogenase (G6PD) is the main cause of hemolysis and jaundice in malaria patients.

-Patients of malaria are more prone to developing jaundice when there is presence of other viral hepatitis as well.
+Patients with malaria are more prone to developing jaundice when there is a presence of other viral hepatitis as well.
 Presence of other chronic hepatitis is another cause.

 Read more articles on Malaria.